New Ideas For Meetings Focused On Culture

 Christopher Gavigan, Co-founder of The Honest Company, Founder & CEO of Prima

 The co-founder of Honest Company, alongside Jessica Alba, Christopher attributes Honest’s rocket-launch growth and $1.7 billion valuation to culture.
 Chris believes the most important factor in driving the bottom line is creating an authentic brand full of personality, and explains that this begins with recruitment and developing a culture of engaged, motivated high-performers.

-This is going to be one of the hottest topics going into 2018 meetings.
+This is going to be one of the hottest topics going into this year's meetings.
 Please fill out the form below if you would like more information.